AdityasinhJadav/vbis-sharing-v2/README.md

 - JWT errors: verify `JWT_SECRET` and that the `Authorization: Bearer <token>` header is sent.
 - Cloudinary upload issues: confirm `CLOUDINARY_*` vars and that the account allows uploads.
 - Flask `dlib`/build errors (Windows): install Visual Studio Build Tools; rerun `install_advanced.py`.
+- V2 analyze 404/500: confirm frontend uses `http://localhost:5000/api/v2/analyze` (see `flaskFaceApi.js`) and Flask is running.
+A no-face image returns success with `embedding: null`.
+- Low recall: re‑ingest photos so all faces per photo are indexed; lower V2 threshold (0.30–0.35) or use an "expand search" pass with a lower threshold.

 ---